nick-prater/newstead-pre-school/content/prospectus.md

 4. **Learning and Development**:
 Children develop and learn in different ways and at different rates.
 The framework covers the education and care of all children in early years provision including children with special educational needs and disabilities.

+A [Parents Guide to the Early Years Foundation Stage](/welcome_pack/EYFS_Parents_Guide.pdf) is included in our welcome pack.

 # How we provide for development and learning #